Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation: : The LLM-Based Multi-Agent System for Educational Video Generation

 \subsection{Orchestrating Agent: Hierarchical Coordination}

-The Orchestrating Agent supervises the entire pipeline, maintains a shared global state, and enforces cross-component consistency.
+The Orchestrating Agent serves as the control module of the collaborative multi-agent harness, maintaining a shared global state and enforcing cross-component consistency.
 Given an input problem $Q$, it synthesizes the EVS through:

-where $\mathcal{M}$ denotes the Orchestrating Agent with working agents.
+where $\mathcal{M}$ denotes the Orchestrating Agent together with the working agents.
 Concretely, $\mathcal{M}$ performs (i) process planning and (ii) heterogeneous critique with iterative revision, and ultimately writes the final $\mathcal{A}$ that aligns content and narration for deterministic compilation.

 \paragraph{Process planning.} The Orchestrating Agent decomposes $Q$ into executable subtasks and decides whether optional illustration is beneficial.
-It dispatches structured task specifications to working agents while preserving pedagogical intent and target audience constraints.
+It dispatches structured task specifications to working agents while preserving pedagogical intent and target audience constraints, and records validated intermediate outputs so that downstream agents can condition on reliable prior artifacts.

 \textit{Example (boat allocation).} Consider: ``A class of 46 students goes boating, taking 10 boats in total.
 Large boats hold 6 people, small boats hold 4 people, all fully occupied.
 How many large and small boats are there?''
 The Orchestrating Agent identifies it as a classic constraint-solving problem.
 It instructs the Solution Agent to produce a stepwise reasoning trace suitable for K--12 explanation, and specifies that symbolic elements (e.g., $10\times4$, $46-40$) must be rendered deterministically.
 It then decides that dynamic illustration will meaningfully reduce cognitive load, scheduling the Illustration Agent to visualize the steps derived by the Solution Agent.